-As there is no formal examination period at the end of Semester A (autumn); if you are here for that semester only you will be assessed by what is termed alternative assessment.
+As there is no formal examination period at the end of Semester A (Autumn); if you are here for that semester only you will be assessed by what is termed alternative assessment.
 In some cases this will be by a written examination but more often by additional module papers/essays.
-Please note that these arrangements only apply to students who are here for Semester A only; students studying for Semester B only or for the full year will be assessed in the same way as regular Queen Mary students, which may include examinations during the summer exam period.
+Please note that these arrangements only apply to students who are here for Semester A only; students studying for Semester B only or for the full year will be assessed in the same way as regular QMUL students, which may include examinations during the summer exam period.

-The Queen Mary grading system uses five letter grades (A-E) to indicate the various levels of passes.
-You may have heard that 'A' grades are harder to come by in the UK system, and this is certainly true at Queen Mary.
-'A' grades are exceptional and a 'B' is considered a good grade, 'C' an average grade.
-'D' is a passing grade but must be regarded as below average, and 'E' is a bare pass.
+The QMUL grading system uses five letter grades (A-E) to indicate the various levels of passes.
+You may have heard that 'A' grades are harder to come by in the UK system, and this is certainly true at QMUL.
+'A' grades are exceptional, 'B' is considered a good grade, 'C' an average grade, 'D' is a passing grade but must be regarded as below average, and 'E' is a bare pass.
 'F' indicates a fail.

 Following assessment, your grades will be transferred back to your home institution.
-They will be reported in the standard A-F format on a Queen Mary transcript.
-Your Queen Mary transcript will be accompanied by a recommended grade conversion scale.
-You should check with your home institution to find out if they translate grades into their own system or record them as given by Queen Mary.
+They will be reported in the standard A-F format on a QMUL transcript.
+Your QMUL transcript will be accompanied by a recommended grade conversion scale.
+You should check with your home institution to find out if they translate grades into their own system or record them as given by QMUL.

 Transcripts for students leaving December are released in February.
 Transcripts for all other students are released in July.

-Study Abroad students at Queen Mary can choose modules from any department provided that they fit into your schedule and that you meet any necessary prerequisites.
-When selecting modules, you should check that the requirements of your home institution – it is your responsibility to ensure that you will receive full credit for the modules you take at Queen Mary.
+Study Abroad students at QMUL can choose modules from any department provided that they fit into your schedule and that you meet any necessary prerequisites.
+When selecting modules, you should check that the requirements of your home institution – it is your responsibility to ensure that you will receive full credit for the modules you take at QMUL.